Payment Processing Networks: The Engine Behind Modern Commerce

 The payment processing workflow, although often invisible to the consumer, involves a series of crucial steps:

-- Authorization Request: The merchant’s point-of-sale (POS) system or payment gateway sends the transaction data to the acquiring bank via the payment processor.
+2. Authorization Request: The merchant’s point-of-sale (POS) system or QuickBooks Virtual Terminal: the transaction data to the acquiring bank via the payment processor.

-- Authorization: The acquiring bank forwards the transaction data to the card network.
+3. Authorization: The Errors And Omissions the transaction data to the card network.
 The card network then routes the request to the issuing bank.
 The issuing bank verifies the cardholder’s available funds and, if sufficient, authorizes the transaction.

 Technologies and Infrastructure